hams71/Airflow_dbt/README.md

 #### Alternate way to Execute

 - If you would like to execute the same using dbt only and not airflow you can flow these steps.
+- Be in the virtual environment and open terminal.

 - Before executing any of the commands remember to be in the correct folder.
 ```bash